open-easyrtc/open-easyrtc/README.md

 Installation In A Nutshell
 --------------------------
  1. Install [Node.js](http://nodejs.org)
- 2. Download and uncompress easyRTC in the folder of your choice
+ 2. Download and uncompress EasyRTC in the folder of your choice
  3. Run `npm install` from the installation folder to install dependant packages
- 4. Start easyRTC by running `node server.js`
+ 4. Start EasyRTC by running `node server.js`
  5. Browse the examples using a WebRTC enabled browser. *(defaults to port `8080`)*

 Step by step instructions including additional setup options can be found in `/docs/easyrtc_installing.md`